mawall7/ChatBasicApp/ChatBasicApp/readme.txt

 ﻿- Main purpose was to make an integrated sproject including testing project of asyncronous mothods.

 - Another purpose of this project was to explore implementations of socket in a local chat application.

+  General considerations about implementations that you may wondering :
+	- DRY : In some cases like in the server and client classes I wrote different implementations of the methods.
+It was intentionall to experiment and compare different solutions, but the final project should be consistent.

-1) The challenges needed to be handled for the application were:
+1) The challenges needed to be handled writing the application were:

 - receiving messages from the socket.
 - sending